Witnesses recount gunmen's raid on church in Sudan's capital

 Despite the repeated raids, the witness said he believed what happened was due to the general turmoil engulfing Sudan, not driven by sectarianism.

-"I don't believe they are targeting the Christians as much as it's all chaos, chaos, chaos," he said, adding: "They stormed houses of the Muslims as well.
+"I don't believe they are targeting the Christians as much as it's all chaos, chaos, chaos," he said.
+"They stormed houses of the Muslims as well.
 They are looting and stealing."

 ((Aidan.Lewis@tr.com; +20-1001174410;))